 A stylish, functional stroller that fits your lifestyle is one of the most important items on your new baby checklist.
 Here’s how the different models stack up, and which will work best for your family.

 With so many styles available, how are you supposed to determine which stroller is right for you?

 If yours is a multi-tot family, life might be simpler with a set of wheels that can seat your whole brood.
-Two- to four-seater tandems and side-by-sides let siblings enjoy the ride together—and mean you don’t have to carry two sets of wheels.
+Two-to-Four seater tandems and side-by-side strollers let siblings enjoy the ride together—and mean you don’t have to carry two sets of wheels.

 Big, stable and sturdy, full-size strollers and carriages provide a spacious compartment for your little rider.
 Usually equipped with helpful extras such as cup holders and roomy storage bins, full-size strollers, like their smaller counterparts, can often be folded with one hand.
 Passenger compartments in some models recline to a flat sleeping space and include a means for closing off leg openings.